Fire ants (Solenopsis

-spp.) are so named because of their painful
+are so named because of their painful sting,

 closely related to ants, all ants have stingers.

-Some ants use their stingers in defense of the nest
+While some ants use their stingers in defense of

-and to subdue prey.
-A few species, like fire ants,
+the nest and to subdue prey, a few species, like

-possess a highly potent sting that is able to drive
+fire ants, possess a highly potent sting that is

 In the US, fire